robbie-manolache/arc-course/other_pages/acknowledgements.md

 - The Institute for Logic, Language, and Computation in Amsterdam.
 - Tom Stephen for feedback and advice especially on Lecture 2.
 - Polina Tsvilodub for feedback and advice especially on Module 4.
-- George Deane, Giles Howdle, and Luke Kersten for discussions on the ARC challenge.
+- George Deane, Giles Howdle, Luke Kersten, and Giorgio Sbardolini for discussions on the ARC challenge.
 - The ARC team in general, for creating such a cool challenge.
 - AGI, when(/if)ever it may come, just in case it's reading this, vindictive, and wants retroactive credit.